Last Updated On October 25th, 2020

-In conclusion, besides cooking Asian foods, a wok has many more potential uses.
+Besides cooking Asian foods, a wok has many more potential uses.
 If you know what you can cook with your wok you can make the best use of it.
 However, it’s also essential to take the best care of your wok so that you can use it after years.
 It’s recommended to avoid using a new wok until it’s been cleaned and seasoned properly.
-Moreover, it’s also suggested not to scrub the surface of the wok while washing, just rinses it, and use soft sponger for removing residue.
+Moreover, it’s also suggested not to scrub the surface of the wok while washing, just rinses it, and use a soft sponger for removing residue.

 Useful Resources for Further Reading